dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 * **Client**

-  Typically, double the value used for the server's <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> to set the timeout for the client's server timeout (<xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.ServerTimeout>, default: 30,000 milliseconds).
+  Typically, double the value used for the server's <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> to set the timeout for the client's server timeout (`serverTimeoutInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.ServerTimeout>, default: 30 seconds).

   > [!IMPORTANT]
-  > The <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval> and <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.HandshakeTimeout> aren't directly related to the reconnection UI appearing.
-The <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval> and <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.HandshakeTimeout> don't necessarily need to be changed.
-If the reconnection UI appearance issue is due to timeouts, the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.ServerTimeout> can be increased and the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval> and <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.HandshakeTimeout> can remain the same.
-The important consideration is that if you change the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval>, make sure that the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.ServerTimeout> is at least double the value of the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval> and that the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> and <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.HandshakeTimeout> on the server match the client settings.
+  > The keep-alive interval (`keepAliveIntervalInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval>) isn't directly related to the reconnection UI appearing.
+The keep-alive interval doesn't necessarily need to be changed.
+If the reconnection UI appearance issue is due to timeouts, the server timeout can be increased and the keep-alive interval can remain the same.
+The important consideration is that if you change the keep-alive interval, make sure that the timeout value is at least double the value of the keep-alive interval and that the keep-alive interval on the server matches the client setting.
   >
-  > In the following example, <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval> is set to the default value of 15 seconds and shown for demonstration purposes in case you need to change the value.
+  > In the following example, `keepAliveIntervalInMilliseconds` is set to the default value of 15 seconds and shown for demonstration purposes in case you need to change the value.
+A custom value of 60 seconds is used for the server timeout.

   In `Pages/_Layout.cshtml` of a Blazor Server app: